 The image above is the construction crew working on our front porch.
 Digging out the foundation and building a new wall under it.
 Home ownership is filled with expenses where you pay a lot of money and after all is said and done, your house looks exactly the same.

 The picture above is one of my favorites.
 It was a freezing cold day in Ohiopyle, in fact, snow was coming down throughout most of the day.
 The water of this river, the Youghiogheny, is always cold, but I am sure it was even colder today.
 The river was higher than normal, an enormous boulder about 4 feet off the shore stuck out of the swollen water.
-Jaclyn turned away a second and I jumped out onto the rock.
-She yelled at me and the kids were in awe.
+I jumped out onto the rock, the kids were in awe.
 It was definitely stupid, the water was freezing and cold and rushing like mad all around me.
 I stood on my own little island and snapped a couple of pictures.

 Benny loves Ohiopyle and the Youghiogheny River more than anything, he ran around all over the place, tearing up the river banks, rolling in the sandy gravel, bathing himself in the dirt and debris.
 Then he casually walked into the water and took a long dip to rinse himself off – completely unphased by the freezing temperatures.